pytorch/xla/docs/pjrt.md

 * `torch.distributed` is not fully supported on TPU v2/v3.
-Only a subset of operations with the `xla` backend are implemented, and `gloo` will likely not work as expected in a multiprocessing context.
+Only a subset of operations with the `xla` backend are implemented, and `gloo` will likely not work as expected in a multithreaded context.
 * In our experiments, `gloo` does not scale well to thousands of TPU chips, so expect this alternative to be less reliable than using `xm.rendezvous` with PJRT at large scales.